dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 2. Free association writing.
 (10 mins)
   - On a journal page, write as many adjectives about this object as you can.
   - Circle three adjectives.
 3. Choose a focus word from the list below.
-Write the adjectives circled from step 2 in front of your chosen focus word, creating three word-pairs:
+Write the adjectives circled from the previous step in front of your chosen focus word, creating three word-pairs:
   - education
   - economy
   - health